-- i. will receive formal appropriate training every two years to keep up to date with the latest safeguarding legislation including issues such as radicalisation, county lines, sexual harrassment, online sexual abuse and FGM - ii. will ensure that their knowledge and skills are updated, (for example via e-bulletins, meeting other designated safeguarding leads, or taking time to read and digest safeguarding developments), at regular intervals, but at least annually, to keep up with any developments relevant to their role - iii. will understand the assessment process for providing early help and intervention, for example through locally agreed common and shared assessment processes such as Early Help Assessments, and maintaining appropriate records - iv. will have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so - v. will ensure that all staff have received appropriate and regular safeguarding and child protection training and are aware of the important role that they play in safeguarding - vi. will ensure that all staff members receive safeguarding and child protection updates via email, e-bulletins and staff meetings as required, but at least annually to ensure that they have the relevant skills and knowledge to safeguard children effectively and to be able to keep detailed, accurate, secure written records of concerns and referrals.
-All staff should be aware of the local early help processes and the process for making referrals to childrens' social care and understand their roles in these - vii. will ensure that all new staff, volunteers and trustees are given an induction on Safeguarding including the identity of the DSL(s), National Youth Ballet's policy and procedure for missing pupils and pupils missing education, that child on child abuse may occur including sexual violence and sexual harassment, that they have a responsibility to speak up about Safeguarding and welfare matters within the company (and to external agencies where necessary), and provide the staff with a Code of Conduct and whistleblowing policies.
-DSL will lead Safeguarding item as part of weekly team meetings and by creating an open culture of discussion and asking questions, NYB will ensure that staff and volunteers know and understand KCSIE Part 1 and Annex A viii. will ensure that the Safeguarding Policy is effectively implemented and
+The Designated Safeguarding Lead i. will receive formal appropriate training every two years to keep up to date with the latest safeguarding legislation including but not limited to current issues such as radicalisation, county lines, sexual harassment, gender dysphoria, mental health and supporting those identifying as LGBTQI+ ii. iii. iv. will ensure that their knowledge and skills are updated, (for example via e-bulletins, meeting other designated safeguarding leads, or taking time to read and digest safeguarding developments), at regular intervals, but at least annually, to keep up with any developments relevant to their role and relevant to the young people that NYB is working with will understand the assessment process for providing early help and intervention, for example through locally agreed common and shared assessment processes such as Early Help Assessments, and maintaining appropriate records will have a working knowledge of how local authorities conduct a child v. vi. protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so will ensure that all team members have received appropriate and regular safeguarding training, including working with adults at risk and adults with disability as part of our inclusion action plan, and that the team is aware of the important role that they play in safeguarding will ensure that all team members receive safeguarding updates at team meetings as required, but at least annually to ensure that they have the relevant skills and knowledge to safeguard children and adults effectively and to be able to keep detailed, accurate, secure written records of concerns and referrals. vii . will ensure that all new team members, volunteers and trustees are given an induction on Safeguarding including the identity of the DSL(s), National Youth Ballet's policy and procedure for missing pupils, that child on child abuse may occur including sexual violence and sexual harassment, that they have a responsibility to speak up about Safeguarding and welfare matters within the company (and to external agencies where necessary), and provide the team with a Code of Conduct and Whistleblowing policies.
+DSL will lead Safeguarding item as part of weekly team meetings and by creating an open culture of discussion and asking questions, NYB will ensure that team members and volunteers know and understand KCSIE Part 1 and Annex A viii publicly available ix the board of trustees regarding safeguarding matters xi to in-person activity xii • activity (see Appendix B) xiii will liaise with the appropriate external agencies regarding and doubts or concerns as the need arises.
+If necessary, to make a formal referral to a statutory child protection agency within 24 hours xiv will ensure that the Safeguarding Policy is reviewed annually X will keep detailed and secure records of any Safeguarding concerns from team members, volunteers, children or parents/carer.
+The DSL will assess the information properly and carefully, clarifying or obtaining more information about the matter as appropriate and consulting with senior colleagues if necessary xvi . in line with KCSIE updates, will ensure a child-centred and whole organisation coordinated approach to Safeguarding including at governance level and will lead NYB with the 'it could be happening here, even if there are no reports' attitude. xvii 5 organisation coordinated approach to Adult Safeguarding including at governance level and will lead NYB with the 'it could be happening here, even if there are no reports' attitude. kviii , , , safeguarding standards. xix will always model a best practice approach to Safeguarding 1